Reviewing the most common revenue generation and monetization strategies of digital platforms

-It’s clear to everyone that Amazon, Airbnb and Uber are extremely successful companies.
+It’s clear to everyone that Amazon, Facebook, Uber and all the others above are extremely successful companies.
 What’s not clear to everyone is that they’re platform companies, what exactly a platform business model is and why it is so powerful.

-Why is that?
-In answering this questions, it’s helpful to start by clarifying what platforms are NOT.
+Why is that happening?
+In answering this question, it’s helpful to start by clarifying what platforms are NOT.

-Platforms are not just a piece of technology or a suite of software products.
+Platforms are not just a piece of technology, or a suite of software products.
 People typically confuse a platform with a mobile app or a website.
-Rather, it’s a holistic business model that creates value by bringing together consumers and producers, allowing them to interact and transact.

 So, what is a platform?